 On Monday 30th October 2017, PETRA Principal and CEEC International Founding Director Dr Zeljka Pokrajcic took to the stage at the International Mining and Resources Conference (IMARC) CEEC Smart Mining Efficiency Workshop.
-Zeljka showed how MAXTA® integrates geology, blasting and mining data to predict and map plant performance.
-MAXTA is a platform agnostic real-time machine learning version of our previous PRODFINDER big data to mill study methodology.
-MAXTA can deployed on any platform, and is also available as a web application.
+Zeljka showed how MAXTATM integrates geology, blasting and mining data to predict and map plant performance.
+MAXTATM is a platform agnostic real-time machine learning version of our previous PRODFINDER big data to mill study methodology.
+MAXTATM can deployed on any platform, and is also available as a web application.

 - Geology (lithology)